-- Touch [OK] to start formatting the memory card - When formatting ends, [Memory card formatting complete] appears on the screen.
-Touch [OK].
+- When formatting ends, [Memory card formatting complete] will appear on the screen. - Touch [OK].

 Formatting or erasing data on a memory card merely changes the file management information on the card and does not ensure its contents are completely erased.
 Be careful when transferring or disposing of a memory card.
 When disposing of a memory card, take precautions such as physically destroying the card to prevent personal information leaks.